 Variance parameters can be tested using likelihood-based (likelihood ratio) tests, although we usually retain random effects corresponding to hierarchical levels despite their non-significance (unless the variance is estimated to be zero).
-To illustrate, a likelihood ratio test in Eq 21.2 for the hypothesis H0: $\sigma_g=0$ is calculated as $G^2=-2(\ln L{full}-\ln L{red})$ where the full and reduced models refer to the models with and without the group random effects, and L refers to values of the likelihood function.
+To illustrate, a likelihood ratio test in Eq 21.2 for the hypothesis H0: $\sigma_h=0$ is calculated as $G^2=-2(\ln L{full}-\ln L{red})$ where the full and reduced models refer to the models with and without the herd random effects, and L refers to values of the likelihood function.
 Either ML or REML likelihood functions might be used, provided both models contain the same fixed effects.
-Generally, the value of G^2 is compared with an approximate χ^2 -distribution with the degrees of freedom equal to the reduction in number of parameters between the 2 models.
-Snijders and Bosker (1999), Section 6.2 note that reference χ^2 -distributions are conservative when testing a variance parameter being equal to zero, and recommend halving the P-value obtained from the χ^2 -distribution to take into account that the alternative hypothesis is one-sided ($H_a: \sigma_g > 0$).
+Generally, the value of $G^2$ is compared with an approximate $\chi^2$ -distribution with the degrees of freedom equal to the reduction in number of parameters between the 2 models.
+Snijders & Bosker (1999), Section 6.2 note that reference $\chi^2$ distributions are conservative when testing a variance parameter being equal to zero, and recommend halving the P-value obtained from the $\chi^2$ -distribution to take into account that the alternative hypothesis is one-sided (Ha: $\sigma_h > 0$ ).
 Most software packages apply this correction by default for testing a random intercept variance.
-The same procedure (halving the P-value obtained from a nominal χ^2 -distribution) applies to tests for random slopes (Berkhof and Snijders, 2001).
+The same procedure (halving the P-value obtained from a nominal $\chi^2$ -distribution) applies to tests for random slopes (Berkhof & Snijders, 2001).
 If there is only a single random slope in the model, the test for the random slope involves 2 parameters (the variance and covariance), so the nominal degrees of freedom is 2.
-Example 21.8 demonstrates these calculations for the blood pressure data.
-If the comparison is to a random slopes model instead of a random intercept model (eg for testing one out of 2 random slopes present in the same model), the reference distribution becomes more complicated (see Fitzmaurice et al (2004), Section 8.5 for recommendations and a table of critical values for some settings).
+Example 21.8 demonstrates these calculations for the SCC data.
+If the comparison is to a random slopes model instead of a random intercept model (eg for testing one out of 2 random slopes present in the same model), the reference distribution becomes more complicated (see Fitzmaurice et al, 2004), Section 8.5, for recommendations and a table of critical values for some settings).
 The choice of the random part of the model may also be based on model selection statistics such the AIC (Section 15.8.1).
 The penalty for the model's parameters now include the variance and covariance of the random part.
-Use of the BIC is not data = bp
+Use of the BIC is not recommended for covariance selection unless one works in a Bayesian framework (Fitzmaurice et al, 2004, Section 7.5).